 As myxomas are benign, conservative treatment is recommended 8.
 Myxomas should be excised if they cause pain, pressure symptoms, and neurological symptoms or interfere with functionality.

-Postoperative follow-up should be undertaken to detect local recurrences of myxomas not clinically detectable in addition to the potential malignant transformation of fibrous dysplasia.
+Rarely, there may be malignant transformation of the fibrous dysplasia 1,2.
+Malignant transformation of fibrous dysplasia may be to osteosarcoma, fibrosarcoma, chondrosarcoma, and malignant fibrohistiocytoma 2.
 Six reported cases of malignant transformation of fibrous dysplasia into osteogenic sarcoma have been reported in patients with Mazabraud syndrome justifying clinical and radiological follow-up 2.

 History and etymology